-If you’re not using Pinterest as a book marketing tactic, you might want to give it a try — it’s one of the largest social networks, and according to the Pew Research Center, 42% of all online women and 15% of all online men use Pinterest.
-If you’re not familiar with the platform, Pinterest is a virtual pinboard where you can pin images from other sites, linking back to the original source.
+If you’re not using Pinterest as a book marketing tactic, you might want to give it a try — it’s one of the largest social networks.
+According to the Pew Research Center, 42% of all online women and 15% of all online men use Pinterest.
+In case you’re not familiar, it’s a virtual pinboard where you can pin images from other sites, linking back to the original source.
 Other users can re-pin those same images to their boards.

 While Pinterest is one of the most popular social networks, not every author will find a relevant audience on this platform.
 Most of Pinterest’s users are female, and the demographics skew younger, so some genre authors might have a harder time building a fan base on Pinterest than a romance or new adult author, for example.

-If you decide Pinterest is worth testing, here are some great examples of authors who’ve been able to build an audience and pin images that have connected with many followers.
-We’ve included a variety of authors who write in different genres.
-Hopefully these examples will inspire you to create some of your own Pinterest boards.
+Here are some great examples of authors who’ve been able to build an audience on Pinterest — or use it to inspire their own writing and creativity.
+We’ve included a variety of authors who write in different genres to help you find inspiration when creating your own Pinterest boards.
 You can also jump to a specific strategy: